wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 in basic block call back fuction of the core.
 For `class TimingCore`, the function is `BblAndRecordFunc()`, while for `class OOOCore`, the function is `BblFunc()`.
 Other core types do not support weave phase timing model, and hence does not need the scheduling function.

+The core object maintains a variable `phaseEndCycle`, which is nothing more than a copy of the zll clock.
+Every time after we made a scheduling decision, this clock is incremented by the interval size, `zinfo->phaseLength`, indicating that the core enters the next interval.
+When a basic block finishes simulation in the bound phase, we check whether `curCycle` is larger than or equal to `phaseEndCycle`.
+If negative, this function returns, giving the control flow back to the application code.
+If the condition is true, meaning that we have already simulated more cycles than the interval size in the contention-free bound phase, the weave phase will be scheduled to simulate contention.
+As we have discussed above, the core calls `TakeBarrier()`, blocking itself until all other cores finish their bound phases, after which the weave phase threads are waken up to perform DES.